Best Canon Cameras | 2025

 The 8MP files are also recorded digitally to an SD card.
 While the camera doesn’t offer any kind of settings control, it’s extremely simple to use, and is therefore ideal for families and children.
 You can also use the Bluetooth connectivity to connect it to Canon’s Mini Print app, which gives you extra customisation options such as the ability to add text and stickers.
 Weighing just 188g, this is a camera that’s easy to carry everywhere with you – it’s excellent for making memories at parties and on holidays.

-Best Canon Camera for Video
+Best Canon cameras for video

 From kickstarting the Hollywood DSLR revolution to expanding its impressive line of pro cine cameras, Canon has very much made its mark in the video space.
 Vloggers, filmmakers, documentarians and streamers can all find something suitable for their purposes in the various Canon lines, with options to suit all budgets.